 Prior to the development of German Expressionism, traditional German art was influenced by a number of earlier movements.
 Before the Expression movement began, German artists experimented with styles and techniques found within Romanticism and Naturalism, which led artists to typically depict scenes of nature and the wealthy aristocratic society in their paintings.

 Art within this time was thought of as something that held traditional aesthetic value and tended to shy away from including any radical political influences.
 Through the development of German Expressionism, traditional German art became something that held a deeper meaning and spoke directly to the political and social issues that were plaguing Germany.

-However, once the Nazi regime rose to power, Expressionism was labelled as degenerate, as they believed that traditional German art should comply to the norm of classical beauty.
-Any art that was experimental or innovate in any way was viewed as a threat.
+However, once the Nazi regime rose to power, Expressionism was labeled as degenerate, as they believed that traditional German art should comply with the norm of classical beauty.
+Any art that was experimental or innovative in any way was viewed as a threat.

 German art has been through so many different movements, that it is truly difficult to say what traditional German art should encompass.
 Currently, art within Germany is very contemporary, as it makes reference to and demonstrates global influence and diversity.